juanleston/Boston-BlueBikes/README.md

 ## 7. Installation

 * Clone this repo into your computer.
-* Switch your devices directory to the the local repository folder path.
+* Switch your device working directory to the repository folder path.
-* Run the python code using python 3 (if not installed yet )
+* Option 1: Open the python notebook (.ipynb file) using Jupyter Notebook or Google Colab.
+Option 2: Open the python script (.py file) and rune it using your preferred editor.

 ## 8. Usage

+The code developed for this project although specific to the present analysis, could be used for comparing Blue Bikes ride-sharing patterns across different time frames with minor alterations.
+Also, the insigths provided can help the company plan for the demand of bikes depending on weather conditions, holidays, and observe the differences on the nature of the business before and during the pandemic.